The Future of Automotive Testing Conference

 Pre-conference technical workshop (October 22)

 The workshop is free to attend, but with limited availability and separate pre-registration is necessary.
-Please register via the dedicated form in the workshop section of this website.
+Please register via the link to the dedicated form in the workshop section of this website.

 Implementing ODD to support autonomous vehicle development, validation, road testing and compliance communications